High Country (album): Promotion and release

 Prior to beginning the recording of the album, The Sword completed a four-show warm-up tour between March 11 and 14, 2015, with performances in New Orleans, Louisiana; Monroe, Louisiana; Memphis, Tennessee; and Oklahoma City, Oklahoma.
 Upon the album's release, the group began the promotional High Country Tour, which started with a European leg running until September 19.
 The tour will move to North America in October, where the band is set to complete two legs of shows ending on December 19; support acts include Kadavar, All Them Witches and Royal Thunder.

 Leading up to the release of the album, The Sword periodically released tracks from High Country through a number of news websites and outlets: first was the title track "High Country", which was unveiled on the band's official website on July 1, 2015, the same day on which the album's track listing and cover artwork were announced, which was followed by "Empty Temples" by Rolling Stone on July 16, "Mist and Shadow" by High Times on July 29, "The Dreamthieves" by Vice magazine's Noisey website on August 6, and "Early Snow" by Kerrang! on August 10.

 High Country was released on CD, vinyl and digital download, and was available in a number of pre-order bundles including items such as clothing, lithographs and other merchandise.
-One of the bundles made available for the album was described by Exclaim! magazine as a "weed-themed deluxe edition", featuring a "wooden 'stash box,' wood grain dugout, grinder card and rolling papers", all of which are known to be commonly used when smoking cannabis.
+One of the bundles made available for the album was described by Exclaim! magazine as a "weed-themed deluxe edition", featuring a "wooden 'stash box,' wood grain dugout, grinder card and rolling papers", all of which are commonly used when smoking cannabis.
 Multiple retailer- and territory-exclusive coloured vinyls of the album will also be released.